kaliypsocraft/something-awesome/ANALYSIS.md

 In binary exploitation, an attacker can modify the GOT to redirect function calls, which is useful in certain types of attacks like ret2libc.
 In this analogy, let's assume that the GOT device can be easily manipulated by an attacker named Eve.
 Eve could change the address stored in the GOT to point to malicious code or use the stored information to execute harmful actions.

-### ret2win
-In ret2win challenges, the goal is to overwrite the return address (stored in eip on a 32-bit system or rip on a 64-bit system) with the address of a function that prints or contains the flag.
-These challenges typically involve:

-Finding the address of the target function.
-Using input to overflow the stack and overwrite the return address, redirecting it to the target function.

 ### ret2libc
 ret2libc attacks aim to execute code in the C standard library (libc) to gain shell access or execute other functions on a remote server.
 To achieve this, the attacker:

 Leverages the GOT to obtain the base address of libc.
 Locates the addresses of system, a command string like /bin/sh, and exit.
+I like to call system and /bin/sh (Bonnie and Clyde) as they typically are the main culprits in my attacks.
 Constructs input that sets the return address to system, with /bin/sh as the argument.
 This approach allows attackers to bypass the need for shellcode by leveraging existing code in the binary.